-After the pilot test and intermittently throughout the statewide field period, the data preparation and programming staffs reviewed frequency counts from each instrument to make sure that the program was performing correctly, and all responses and administrative data were being stored in the appropriate variable fields.
+Regularly throughout the field period, the data preparation and programming staffs reviewed frequency counts from each instrument to make sure that the program was performing correctly, and all responses and administrative data were being stored in the appropriate variable fields.
 Project management staff performed a separate full check of the data by recreating variables to ensure that skip patterns were working correctly.
 Based on these reviews, updates and corrections were made to the program after the field commenced.